 - Unsalted butter - The butter and salt listed in the recipe can be substituted with salted butter if needed.

 - Sugars - We're using a combination of granulated sugar and brown sugar in this recipe for optimal texture and flavor.
-Granulated sugar helps aerate the butter when creaming the two together, which helps lift your cookies as they bake.
 Brown sugar adds a caramelized, molasses flavor and chewy texture to your cookies.
+Granulated sugar adds a little crispness to the edges as the cookies bake.

 - Eggs - Room temperature eggs incorporate seamlessly into the dough and add moisture and structure.